ztw17/programming-univbasics-4-array-concept-review-lab/README.md

 ## Learning Goals

-- Perform operations on arrays
+- Perform operations on `Array`s

 ## Introduction

-Let's practice array operations.
+Let's practice `Array` operations.
 As you practice, consider the use of methods that were built into the `Enumerable` and `Array` classes.
 Knowing built-in Ruby libraries saves time and prevents bugs.